PicFest

 Moodboard & Logo

-I used the same inspiration and colors to create a logo for Picfest, because I wanted to maintain the consistency between the app’s interface and the branding.
-Also, the rectangular shape resembles the icon to crop pictures, bringing to the logo the main purpose of the app.
+To create the logo of Picfest, I used the same inspiration, because I wanted to maintain the consistency between the app’s interface and the branding.
+I decided to use a rectangular shape resembling the tool to crop pictures and the physical frame of a printed picture, bringing to the logo the main purpose of the app.

 Features